 In 2017, Gcwihaba, a wholly owned subsidiary of the Company, held twenty-one (21) metal (base, precious, platinum group, and rare earth) Prospecting Licenses (PL) in the North-West district of which seven (7) were then in renewal.
-A review of the merits of each license was undertaken in the fourth quarter of 2017 in an effort to determine which licenses were the most prospective in terms of exploration, discovery and development and an economic resource.
-The review determined that 7 licenses were more prospective than the others.
-A series of meetings were held with the Department of Mines ("DOM") and it was proposed that the Company would relinquish the aforesaid twenty-one (21) licenses in exchange for an initial grant of the core seven (7) licenses.
-The proposal was accepted by the DOM and the 21 licenses were relinquished at year-end and the core seven licenses were given an initial grant effective October 1, 2018.
+The 21 licenses were relinquished and the core seven licenses were given an initial grant effective October 1, 2018.
 These new licenses have an initial grant term of three (3) years to be followed by 2 two-year renewal periods.
 The relinquishment of the aforementioned licenses or portions thereof did not cause a reduction or change in the continuing overall exploration program nor impact the chances of the overall success of the program.

 Two-year renewal applications were filed in the second quarter of 2021 reducing the overall license package from 4,021 km2 to 2,465 km2 consisting of five (5) prospecting licenses.
-The reduction in the license area package neither impaired the licenses nor had an impact of the prospectivity of the project area.
+The reduction in the license area package had no impact of the prospectivity of the project area.

 On November 30, 2021, PL's 021- 024/2018 were renewed for a two-year term effective January 1, 2022.
 PL020 is pending approval.
-The four licenses combined have a minimum exploration expenditure requirement of 8,020,080 BWP (\$593,886 USD as at September 30, 2022.
+The four licenses combined have a minimum exploration expenditure requirement of 8,020,080 BWP (\$619,438 USD as at December 31, 2022.
+The fifth license is currently the subject of litigation, see note 13 for a summary description.